alexzzhou/mchacks9/README.md

 as a highly efficient solution in a highly specific manner, but can also be applied in a variety of passenger traffic models.
 Use the tools offered by GIRAFFE to extensively test and visualize our algorithm.

+This project is a collaboration between Gary Zhang, Alex Zhou, Faith Ruetas, and Felipe Lazcano.

 ## Getting Started

 Use files found under testing to test a given train schedule on a passenger schedule with tester.py, and use trainVisualizer.py alongside to visualize.